-Today is the National Day of Remembrance and Action on Violence against women.
+Today is the National Day of Remembrance and Action on Violence Against women.

-It was over 30 years ago when 14 young women were murdered at Ecole Polytechnique in Montreal which led Parliament to designate December 6th to remember the lives lost and to take action.
+On this day in 1989, 14 young women were murdered at Ecole Polytechnique in Montreal which led Parliament to designate December 6th to remember the lives lost and to take action.

 Ten women and four men were also injured during that mass shooting at Ecole Polytechnique on December 6, 1989.